Sarztak/United-Airline-Hackathon/iocca_mvp/README.md

-# IOCCA MVP - Intelligent Operations Control Center Assistant
+# UCI MVP - United Crew Intelligence

 🚀 **A Multi-Agent System for Crew Disruption and Recovery**

-Built for the United Airlines Hackathon, IOCCA MVP demonstrates an intelligent multi-agent system that monitors, plans, and reassigns disrupted crew in real-time using AI, RAG (Retrieval-Augmented Generation), and sophisticated orchestration.
+Built for the United Airlines Hackathon, UCI MVP demonstrates an intelligent multi-agent system that monitors, plans, and reassigns disrupted crew in real-time using AI, RAG (Retrieval-Augmented Generation), and sophisticated orchestration.

 ## 🎯 Overview

-IOCCA MVP is a sophisticated airline operations management system that uses multiple specialized AI agents to handle flight disruptions automatically.
+UCI MVP is a sophisticated airline operations management system that uses multiple specialized AI agents to handle flight disruptions automatically.
 The system combines rule-based logic, semantic search over airline policies, and LLM-powered decision making to provide comprehensive disruption resolution.

 ### Key Features